Preserving Provincial Representation in the House of Commons Act: Objectives

 The Act amended section 51 of the Constitution Act, 1867 to provide that, when the number of members of the House of Commons and the representation of the provinces in that House are readjusted on the completion of each decennial census, a province would not have fewer members assigned to it than were assigned during the 43rd Parliament (2019-2021).
 It also includes transitional measures providing for the application of that amendment to the readjustment of electoral boundaries under the Electoral Boundaries Readjustment Act following the 2021 decennial census.
-The act was introduced after a Bloc Québécois' motion calling for government action to protect the number of Quebec's seat after redistribution.
+The act was introduced after a Bloc Québécois motion calling for government action to protect the number of seats assigned to Quebec after redistribution.

 Provisions

 Constitutional Amendment (Sections 2 and 3)

 The act amended the redistribution formula in Rule 2 of section 51(1) of the Constitution Act, 1867, commonly known as the grandfather clause.
 This rule was first put in place by the government of Brian Mulroney in 1985, guaranteeing that no province can be allocated a number of seats that is less than the number of seats it had in 1985.
 Bill C-14 alters the grandfather clause by amending it to be that no province can be allocated a number of seats that is less than the number of seats it had in the 43rd Canadian Parliament.